anuragkanwar/expense-tracker/LLD.md

 Non-Goals / Deferred:

 - Idempotency layer at engine boundary (handled at higher service layer today).
-- Ledger emission policy (pending F6 resolution for allocation parity & summarized entries).
+- Ledger emission policy (future optimization for summarization only; correctness covered by F6 resolution).
 - Validation of existing outstanding before repayment (delegated to higher-level services that understand obligation context or share allocations).
 - Multi-currency conversion or normalization.